How to Set Up JSON API Integration Using Joget

 • In Joget, use description text to note what each integration does and which API it hits

-• Also, keep an eye on the API provider’s update.
+• Also, keep an eye on the API provider’s updates.

 • If they announce changes, you might need to update your Joget app to remain compatible.